Thursday, October 7, 1976

 Tuesday, October 26, 1976

-In Nick’s letter today, he wrote that it is Italian custom that when you come back, you bring gifts with you.
-It looks like his Aunt, Uncle, and cousins were expecting a gift too, but for me not to worry about buying anything expensive.
+In Nick’s letter today, he wrote that it is an Italian custom to bring gifts when you come back.
+It looks like his Aunt, Uncle, and cousins were expecting a gift, too, so I wouldn’t have to worry about buying anything expensive.
 I couldn’t help but smile.
-I couldn’t buy them something expensive even if I wanted to, I just don’t have the money.
+I couldn’t buy them something expensive even if I wanted to; I just don’t have the money.

 Nick also wrote that two policemen had been looking for Sander.
 I worry about him.
 He has never taken the law too seriously.
 I sure hope he is staying out of trouble.